Next Start

 Today’s welders are expected to understand the types of forces being applied to the weldment and to determine the best joint design to prevent these forces from causing a structural failure.
 An improper configuration of a weld joint can cause weld and material defects, such as cracking or lamination—and skilled welders must know how to adjust variables to avoid these defects.

-Learning to work with different welding joints and weld types takes practice and in some cases, requires the completion of a formal training program, such as the Welding Technology training program offered at Universal Technical Institute (UTI).
-If becoming a welder sounds like the right career for you, this program can provide you with the training you need to get there in just 36 weeks.1
+Learning to work with different welding joints and weld types takes practice and in some cases requires the completion of a formal training program, such as the Welding Technology training program offered at Universal Technical Institute (UTI).
+If becoming a welder sounds like the right career for you, this program can provide you with the training you need to get ready in just 36 weeks.1

-From welding safety to principles of welding to complex welding applications, your courses will walk you through key concepts you’ll need to know as a welder—including welding joints.
+From welding safety to principles of welding to complex welding applications, the courses will walk you through key concepts you’ll need to know as a welder—including welding joints.

 Receive Training at a UTI Welding Campus

-Created in conjunction with Lincoln Electric, UTI’s Welding Technology training program is designed to equip you with the hands-on training needed to become a welder.
+Created with input from Lincoln Electric, UTI’s Welding Technology training program is designed to equip you with the hands-on training needed to become a welder.

-All campuses feature industry-standard technology and equipment to help prepare you for an entry-level career in the field after you graduate.
+All campuses feature industry-aligned technology and equipment to help prepare you for an entry-level role in the field after you graduate.

-To learn more, visit our program page and request information to get in touch with one of our Admissions Representatives today.
+To learn more, request information to get in touch with one of our Admissions Representatives today.
 In the meantime, feel free to check out these additional resources:

 YOU COULD START YOUR EXCITING NEW CAREER AS A MECHANIC OR TECHNICIAN TODAY.